FHO+ Revenue Capture — Full-Service FHO+ Billing for Ontario Family Physicians

 - Start capturing from April 1 instead of trying to reconstruct time retroactively

 Limited pilot capacity.
-Priority given to clinics ready to start before April 1.
+Priority given to clinics ready to start.
 Pilot clinics receive preferred pricing on an ongoing basis.

 Built for the audit you hope never comes.